aws-samples/amazon-chime-sdk/apps/meeting/CONTRIBUTING.md

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.

-When filing an issue, please check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
+When filing an issue, please check existing open or recently closed issues to make sure somebody else has not already reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

 * A reproducible test case or series of steps